jamesdhope/hierarchical-clustering-sentence-embeddings/README.md

-# Hierarchical Clustering of Sentences with Keyword Extraction
+# Higher Order Semantics with Hierarchical Clustering of Sentences Embeddings

 This project demonstrates how to perform hierarchical clustering on a set of sentences using sentence embeddings and visualize the results with a dendrogram.
 Additionally, it extracts semantically important keywords for each cluster to provide insights into the themes represented by the clusters.
 The final output includes a dendrogram image saved to a file, with keywords annotated at relevant forks, allowing for easy interpretation of the clusters.